 chat$chat("Tell me three funny jokes about statistcians")

-#> Sure, here are three jokes about statisticians that might give you a
+#> Sure, here are three light-hearted jokes about statisticians:

 #>

-#> - Because good luck hiding from someone who always checks the outliers
+#> Because good luck hiding from someone who already knows your location

 #>